csmc-vaneykjlab/qcactus/README.md

 2] Provide ID-free metrics based on raw files w/ plots 3] Provide ID-based summary of raw files via MSFragger w/plots 4] Export an example PDF report of derived QC information

+## License
+Please note the software falls under the MIT license but the QCactus name is trademark of Cedars-Sinai and the cactus logo is copyright of Zachary Dwight (both requiring permission for use).